zradlicz/zradlicz/README.md

 # Welcome to ZezHub
 I'm a multidiscipllinary engineer passionate about **embedded systems**, **robotics**, **open-source hardware**, and **intelligent firmware**.
 My projects blend low-level performance with real-world applications.

-Currently working on Kestrel, an Open source environmental logger at the University of Minnesota GEMS Informatics Lab
+Currently working on **Kestrel**, an Open source environmental logger at the University of Minnesota GEMS Informatics Lab

 ---